-ETA's ADA Barrier Management System takes the large volume of detailed barrier information generated by ADA specialists in the field and manages it to allow you to actually use that data in all the ways the law requires.
-It is flexible enough to adopt your barrier-removal priorities and to accommodate the way you operate your capital planning and facilities management.
-The system is the result of years of development by ETA and is currently in use by both public and private entities.
-It is flexible, efficient, and proven in use at facilities all over the United States.
+ETA's ADA Barrier Management System takes the large volume of detailed barrier information generated by ADA specialists in the field and manages it to allow you and your team to actually use that data efficiently in all the ways the law requires.
+It is flexible enough to adapt to your barrier-removal priorities and to accommodate the way you operate your capital planning and facilities management.
+The system is the result of years of development by ETA and is currently in use by both public and private entities on thousands of facilities nationwide.
+It is flexible, efficient, and is continually being proven effective through daily use by our clients.